007 drinks Löwenbräu beer in the novel Goldfinger and the short story The Living Daylights.

 In the novel Goldfinger, Bond washes down a Enzian ("the firewater distilled from gentian that is responsible for Switzerland's chronic alcoholism") with "pale Löwenbräu" (Goldfinger, chapter 14).

-While in Munich at the end of On Her Majesty’s Secret Service, Bond has an impromptu bachelor party in the company of an ex-Luftwaffe pilot, and together they drink several steins of unnamed German beer.
-As it is produced in Munich, it is possible that they are drinking Löwenbräu, although the city is well-known and highly regarded for its many traditional breweries.
+While in Munich at the end of On Her Majesty’s Secret Service, Bond has an impromptu bachelor party in the company of an ex-Luftwaffe pilot, and together they drink several steins of unnamed German beer in the Franziskaner bar in Munich.
+As the beer is produced in Munich and the bar (currently) only serves Löwenbräu, it is very likely that they are drinking Löwenbräu, although the city is well-known and highly regarded for its many traditional breweries.

 Löwenbräu, German for “Lion’s Brew,” has a rich history dating back to 1383.
 It is brewed in accordance with the Bavarian beer purity law “Reinheitsgebot” of 1516, and contains only the four pure beer ingredients of barley, hops, yeast, and water.
 Löwenbräu is a sweet, pale lager with a clean and refreshing hop finish, weighing in at 5.2%ABV.
 Today Löwenbräu is owned by beer conglomerate Anheuser-Busch InBev.